 Although peace can be negotiated by governments, it is ultimately the responsibility of the people themselves to make it last.
 All of us have a role to play to create a world in which peace can flourish.”

-In 2008, Widad addressed the United Nations First Committee, emphasizing the importance of adopting and implementing a robust and a legally binding Arms Trade Treaty.
+In 2008, Widad addressed the United Nations First Committee, emphasising the importance of adopting and implementing a robust and a legally binding Arms Trade Treaty.

 “Mr. Chairman, some States are concerned that a treaty based on human rights could be applied subjectively to prevent them from receiving the weapons they need for legitimate security purposes.
-However, the concepts of human rights and international humanitarian law are objectively defined in many international agreements.”
+However, the concepts of human rights and international humanitarian law are objectively defined in many international agreements.
+Through the UN Charter, the Universal Declaration of Human Rights and numerous other instruments, all UN member states have already agreed on international human rights standards.”

-On 3 March 2008, Widad took part in a panel titled The Impact of Guns on Women’s Lives, organised by the UN Office for Disarmament Affairs and the International Action Network on Small Arms (IANSA).
+On 3 March 2008, Widad took part in a panel titled The Impact of Guns on Women’s Lives, organised by the UN Office for Disarmament Affairs.
 Other speakers included Dr. Wendy Cukier from Ryerson University and Mr. Daniel Prins, UNODA Conventional Arms Branch Chief.

 “Male-dominated societies frequently justify small arms possession by claiming that they are necessary to protect defenseless women.
 But what we see instead is that these very women become victims of gun violence…